Indian Arts and Crafts Board

 The Museum of the Plains Indian in Browning, Montana, founded in 1941, is one of three museums operated by the Indian Arts and Crafts Board.

 The Indian Arts and Crafts Board (IACB) is an agency within the United States Department of the Interior whose mission is to "promote the economic development of American Indians and Alaska Natives through the expansion of the Indian arts and crafts market."
 It was established by Congress in 1935.
 It is headquartered at the Main Interior Building in Washington, D.C.

+History

+From 1945 to 1949, the Board commissioned the American designer William Spratling to develop an Alaska Native arts program modeled on the handcraft workshops he had established in Taxco, Mexico.
+The project was initiated with the support of curator René d'Harnoncourt and Alaska territorial governor Ernest Gruening.
+Spratling proposed a central museum in Juneau and a network of regional workshop and exhibition centers intended to create employment while developing markets for objects based on Alaska Native materials, techniques, and design traditions.

+In early 1949, seven Alaska Native men trained with Spratling and Mexican silversmiths at his workshop in Taxco.
+Spratling's workshop also produced approximately 200 models—including jewelry, tableware, and decorative objects combining silver and gold with materials such as fossil ivory, baleen, and Alaska jade—to serve as prototypes for future production in Alaska.
+Although the models were exhibited in Washington, D.C., and Juneau, the proposed workshop network was never established because the necessary federal funding and administrative support did not materialize.
+The models remained in the Board's headquarters collection until 2000, when they were transferred to the National Museum of the American Indian.